 One of our favorite museums in Paris

-E-BILLET FOR THE MUSÉE D'ORSAY
+E-TICKET FOR THE MUSÉE D'ORSAY

 for teachers with pass, disabled persons + accompanying person

-and French jobseekers, with a valid identity card.
+and French job seekers, with a valid identity card.

 The Musée d'Orsay: a must-see museum in Paris

-- It is especially the collection of Impressionist paintings that is absolutely extraordinary.
+- It is especially the collection of impressionist paintings that is absolutely extraordinary.

 OUR ADVICE FOR THE VISIT